venelinpetrov/reaper-control-surface-driver/README.md

 ![image](https://user-images.githubusercontent.com/3126733/50728047-d3228980-112c-11e9-86ea-e1ec2bdfa75a.png)

+## Automatically start the driver whenever REAPER starts

+REAPER allows you to run scripts on startup.
+This is done by creating a new file in (Windows) `%appdata%\reaper\Scripts` called `__startup.lua`.
+Then paste the script from above in this file and you are good to go.

+**NOTE 1:** Closing REAPER doesn't close the browser tabs that this script opens
+**NOTE 2:** It's best practice to actually create a separate file for the script and then import (require) it from `__startup.lua`.
+This makes things cleaner if you have more startup scripts

 ## Contribute

 Please open an issue if you like to discuss something or create a PR.
 You are very welcome to do so.